TIMELINE-The six-year battle over the Keystone XL pipeline

-Jan 9 (Reuters) - Nebraska’s Supreme Court ruled against a challenge to the Keystone XL oil pipeline’s route through the state on Friday, clearing the way for the Republican-controlled U.S. Congress to try to force President Barack Obama to approve the project.
+Nov 13 (Reuters) - The Republican-led U.S. House of Representatives prepared to vote on Friday to approve the controversial Keystone XL oil pipeline that will help send Canadian oil to the U.S. Gulf of Mexico, but the bill still faces hurdles to final passage.

-The 1,179-mile (1,900-km) pipeline would send up to 830,000 barrels per day of oil sands crude from Hardisty, Alberta, across the U.S. border to Steele City, Nebraska, where it would connect with the project’s already-built Gulf Coast leg.
+The 1,179-mile (1,900-km) pipeline would move 830,000 barrels per day of oil sands crude from Hardisty, Alberta, across the U.S. border to Steele City, Nebraska, where it would connect with the project’s already-built Gulf Coast leg.

 Following are key dates in the six-year history of the project: